 The Saïd Business School is one of the most modern, state-of-the-art business schools in the world.
-Facilities include four horseshoe-style lecture theatres where most classes take place and a 300-seat lecture theatre opened by Nelson Mandela in 2002 to cater for larger-scale lectures and events.
+Facilities include seven horseshoe-style lecture theatres where most classes take place and a 300-seat lecture theatre opened by Nelson Mandela in 2002 to cater for larger-scale lectures and events.

 A key feature of the building is the provision of informal working areas.
 There are numerous open spaces throughout, including cloistered walkways and a large internal courtyard – all of which help to foster interaction between students, faculty and visitors.

 The Sainsbury Library is Saϊd Business School’s own dedicated resource.
 This state-of-the-art facility is spacious and fully equipped with desk space, wireless and networked computers, printers and copiers.
-Experienced library staff are available for advice and can help you use advanced search tools to carry out research for course projects and theses.
+Experienced library staff are available for advice and can help you use advanced search tools to carry out research for course projects.

 Specialist research centres at the SBS mirror the knowledge-intensive end of a creative economy.
 They are helping particular sectors to wrestle with the challenges they face and to discover new directions through research.
 These centres include the Oxford University Centre for Business Taxation and Skoll Centre for Social Entrepreneurship, amongst many others.

-Annual fees for entry in 2017-18
+Annual fees for entry in 2021-22

-The fees shown above are the annual tuition and college fees for this course for entry in the stated academic year; for courses lasting longer than one year, please be aware that fees will usually increase annually.
+Course fees are payable each year, for the duration of your fee liability (your fee liability is the length of time for which you are required to pay course fees).
+For courses lasting longer than one year, please be aware that fees will usually increase annually.
 For details, please see our guidance on likely increases to fees and charges.